idsc-frazzoli/zarc/README.md

   * Overview about the mechanical, electrical, and software deign of the vehicle.
 Descriptions of the vehicle models used for some control algorithms
 * CAD
   * DWX files for fabricating the deck and side brackets for the chassis, and STL files for fabricating the sensor mounts (e.g. hall effect sensor, camera, ultrasound) and the cover for the odroid.
+  * Custom ZARC CAD files have been added including the front and rear encoder mounts, ZARC mounting circuit and ZARC mount deck
 * Dator
   * Web server for cloud robotics.
 Provides a standard way to record data and events from one or more local computers for later analysis.
 Based on [this repo](https://github.com/bwootton/Dator) from Bruce Wooton
 * arduino